Indiana Cameron and the Temple of Doom

 What has motivated Lord Snooty to launch this crusade?

-Of course there are crises to which Britain does turn a blind eye, whether in Gaza, Bahrain, in the burning alive of pro-Russian protesters in Ukraine, the massacre of 700 Uzbeks by the Uzbekistan dictatorship in 2005, or the killing of 800 Egyptians by the Egyptian military on a single day in Cairo last year, to name but a few.
+In fact there are numerous crises to which Britain does turn a blind eye, in Gaza, Bahrain, in the burning alive of pro-Russian protesters in Ukraine, in the massacre of 700 Uzbeks by the Uzbekistan dictatorship in 2005, in the killing of 800 Egyptians by the Egyptian military on a single day in Cairo last year, to name but a few.

-Yes, the eternal imperative of NOW is with us once again, and what kind of fool would suggest that IS is fundamentally an Iraqi problem that cannot be solved by the same countries that helped propel Iraq into a vortex of violence and sectarian strife that gave rise to it; or that IS is an indirect consequence of the incredible destruction inflicted on Iraqi society by a previous intervention that was supposedly just as pressing and just as urgent, not to mention a ‘regime change’ project in Syria in which IS was until recently fighting for the same objective as the countries that now propose to fight it?
+Yes, the eternal imperative of NOW is with us once again, and only a fool would suggest that IS is fundamentally an Iraqi problem that cannot be solved by the countries that propelled Iraq into a vortex of violence and sectarian strife in the first place.
+IS is an indirect consequence of an previous intervention that was just as pressing and just as urgent at the time, and until recently Daesh was until recently fighting to overthrow Assad along with the same countries that are now proposing to fight it.

-Say that kind of thing and you sound like a spoilsport or a party pooper or Neville Chamberlain, because ‘ if we do not act to stem the onslaught of this exceptionally dangerous terrorist movement, it will only grow stronger until it can target us on the streets of Britain.’
+Say that kind of thing and you sound like a spoilsport or Neville Chamberlain, because, as Cameron points out ” if we do not act to stem the onslaught of this exceptionally dangerous terrorist movement, it will only grow stronger until it can target us on the streets of Britain.”

-But don’t be confused, and don’t let that sense of deja vu fool you, because IS is different, and a threat that ‘cannot simply be removed by airstrikes alone’ but by a ‘ tough, intelligent and patient long-term approach that can defeat the terrorist threat at source.’
+Don’t let that sense of deja vu fool you however, because Daesh really is different, says Cameron, and “cannot simply be removed by airstrikes alone” but by a “tough, intelligent and patient long-term approach that can defeat the terrorist threat at source.”